joey-qytyku/OS-90-i386/docs/userspace.md

 # Applications Folder

 Installable programs are placed in the APPS directory.
-This is somewhat like macOS, which has an Application folder.
+This is somewhat like macOS, which has an Applications folder.
 Programs can be deleted by simply using DELTREE and removing the folder.
 Installation is as simple as copying to the APPS directory.

 An application can contain anything in this folder, as long as the executable and PIF file are present and have the same name as the program (with different extensions).